greg-js/arch-wiki-md-repo/wiki/_content/english/Intel NUC.md

 ### Graphics

 Most NUCs use integrated [Intel graphics](/index.php/Intel_graphics "Intel graphics").
-Make sure to install [VA-API](/index.php/VA-API "VA-API") and [VDPAU](/index.php/VDPAU "VDPAU") to enjoy the hardware graphics acceleration on supported NUC models.
+See [Hardware video acceleration](/index.php/Hardware_video_acceleration "Hardware video acceleration") to enjoy it on supported NUC models.

 #### Skylake

 **Warning:** The `i915` Intel DRM driver suffers from various bugs that can result in kernel errors, GPU crashes and even complete system freezes.

-There are no pending fixes for DRM bugs in latest kernel versions (last tested on `4.5`).
-See [Intel graphics#Skylake Support](/index.php/Intel_graphics#Skylake_Support "Intel graphics") for useful workarounds.
+Some promising fixes are pending in kernel `4.6`.
+In the meantime, see [Intel graphics#Skylake support](/index.php/Intel_graphics#Skylake_support "Intel graphics") for useful workarounds.

 ### Wireless